naderghanbari/cl-scala/README.md

 For now only single substitution is supported at the language, although the ADT DSL supports simultaneous substitution.
-Nested or sequential substitution is supported though:
+Nested or sequential substitution is supported though (and associates to right)

 ```
 CL > [SS/x][xx/y]yz